George Doundoulakis: General Bronze Corporation

-Seeing the potential of this rising star in a rapidly developing field, Doundoulakis was hired by General Bronze Corporation in Garden City, New York as head of Research and Development (R&D).
+Seeing the potential of this rising star in a rapidly developing field, Doundoulakis was hired by the General Bronze Corporation in Garden City, New York as head of Research and Development (R&D).
 At the time, General Bronze was dedicated to pioneering and taking the lead in the commercial market of antenna designs.
 Along with Stanley Gethin, he copyrighted antenna and radar-related projects for General Bronze.

 Arecibo Radio Telescope

 As the head of Research and Development for General Bronze, Doundoulakis was notified by Cornell University of their intent to build a radio telescope.
 Subsequently, he was invited to Cornell the day the project for the design and construction of the antenna at Arecibo, Puerto Rico was announced, by Professor William Gordon.
 Gordon, who led the project for Cornell, indicated at that time that the support for the antenna feed – or "eye" – was envisioned to be a 500-foot tower situated in the center of the 1000 ft. reflector.

 Doundoulakis, foreseeing a simpler approach with a suspended antenna feed, leapt at the opportunity.
 Along with Zachary Sears – who directed Internal Design at Digital B & E Corporation of New York – he received the request for proposal (RFP) from Cornell University for the antenna design.
 He studied the idea of suspending the antenna feed with his brother, Helias Doundoulakis, a civil engineer who was then working for Emery Roth.
 Doundoulakis identified the problem that a tower or tripod would have presented around the center, which is the most critical portion of the reflector.
 Instead, Doundoulakis' proposal of a revolutionary design, by suspending the feed from cables connected to towers, was more practical.
 Rather than having a massive tower in the center of the reflector, his design would save millions in construction costs.